Ashland, Greene County, New York

 Ashland is a town in Greene County, New York, United States.
-The population was 682 in the 2020 US census, down from 784 in the 2010 census.
+The population was around 682 based on the 2020 US census, down from 784 in the 2010 census.
 Ashland is in the northwestern part of the county.

 History

 Early settlements were abandoned during the American Revolution, but the town was re-settled in 1788.
 The town was created from parts of the towns of Windham and Prattsville in 1848.